 - (7:45) Privacy considerations for video surveillance systems

 - (11:12) Challenges businesses face when deploying security systems

 - (13:41) Business opportunities that unified security systems present

 - (15:00) The role of artificial intelligence across verticals

 - (16:48) Business use cases for unified security

+To learn more about unified security, read Covering All Bases with Unified Security Solutions.
 For the latest innovations from AxxonSoft, follow them on Twitter at @AxxonSoft_EN and on LinkedIn.